Kong/docs.konghq.com/app/_includes/md/kic/class.md

 ## Create a configuration group

-Ingress and Gateway APIs controllers need configuration indicating which set of routing configuration they should recognize, to allow multiple controller to coexist in the same cluster.
-Before creating individual routes, you need to create class configuration to associate routes with:
+Ingress and Gateway APIs controllers need a configuration that indicates which set of routing configuration they should recognize.
+This allows multiple controllers to coexist in the same cluster.
+Before creating individual routes, you need to create a class configuration to associate routes with:

 {% navtabs api %}
 {% navtab Ingress %}